 Expectations and Deliverables

-- An annual report will summarize progress in achieving the aims of the research project, including scholarly publications, other grants or reports (including links or electronic copies when applicable).
-Financial reporting is required as part of the annual report.
+- Grantholders will submit a report that summarizes progress in achieving the aims of the research project, including scholarly publications, other grants or reports (including links or electronic copies when applicable).
+Feedback from community partners will be sought as part of this reporting process.
+Financial reporting is required.

 - Faculty participants will be invited to participate in events hosted by the Office of Engagement Initiatives.